kakalakola/ChecksumInator/README.md

 # ChecksumInator
 A checksum calculator for 8-bit ROMs.
 Created for homebrew purposes.

+New in version 0.6.1
+  - Reworked the region & size validation code
+  - Started using structs with wit fields
+    - Saves having to & values to trim to 8-bit or 16-bit value
+    - Allows for makeshift booleans

 New in version 0.6.0
   - Rewrote the entire code in C for ... reasons
   - Removed header data display